 Read: 5 Stunning Hikes to do Along the Icefields Parkway

-After a winding drive up a mountain road you land in a world of glaciers, mountains and wildflowers.
-Follow the paved path to Cavell Pond but the loop that includes Cavell Meadows is highly recommended.
+After a winding drive up a mountain road you land in a world of glaciers, mountains, and wildflowers.
+Follow the paved path to Cavell Pond and the loop that includes Cavell Meadows is a recommended add on.

 Distance: 1.6 km return BUT there is an option to do a longer loop that includes Cavell Meadows.